wavefrontHQ/docs/pages/doc/delta_counters.md

 The following illustration contrasts cumulative counters and delta counters with a simple example:

-* Error data are being sent to Operations for Applications.
+* Error data are being sent to Tanzu Observability.
 5 errors in the first minute, 17 in the second, and 8 in the third.
 * The top row shows cumulative counter behavior.
 In many cases, the data actually come in as cumulative counters:
   - The running total of the errors (5, 22, 30) is ingested and stored.
   - The `ts()` query shows a chart with values increasing over time.